Treader250/Treader-Demo/README.md

 # Treader-Demo
-This is y first Git repository.
+This is y first Git Repository.
+Auther-Treader